Vistry Group (LON:VTY) Trading Down 16.1% – Here’s What Happened

-Separately, JPMorgan Chase & Co. reduced their price target on Vistry Group from GBX 830 ($10.41) to GBX 690 ($8.65) and set a “neutral” rating on the stock in a research note on Thursday, December 5th.
+Separately, JPMorgan Chase & Co. cut their price target on shares of Vistry Group from GBX 830 ($10.40) to GBX 690 ($8.65) and set a “neutral” rating for the company in a research report on Thursday, December 5th.

 About Vistry Group